rpoliselit/poloniex_python/README.md

 # poloniex_python
 This is a module to use the Poloniex Exchange API with python.
+Any questions about the API check out the official documentation at https://docs.poloniex.com/#introduction.

 It is recommended to touch a `key.py` that contains your Poloniex credentials as follows:
 ```